tdworowy/kindle_highlights/md/Fanged_Noumena_(Land_Nick).md

       philosophers feast in the palaces of reason, and luxuriate in the screams that reach them from the dungeons of sublimity.

+      In contrast, Schopenhauer’s great discovery is that of non-agentic will; the positivity of the death of God.
+Rather than thinking willing as the movement by which conceptually articulate decision is realized in nature, he understands the appearance of rational decisions as a derivative consequence of pre-intellectual – and ultimately pre-personal, even pre-organic – willing.

+      For Schopenhauer the intellect is constituted by willing, rather than being constitutive for it.
+We do not know what we want.

+      Either the ego is a dream of desire, or desire has to creep up on the ego as a dream.

+      In sexuality, nature can attain her end only by implanting in the individual a certain delusion, and by virtue of this, that which in truth is merely a good thing for the species seems to him to be a good thing for himself, so that he serves the species, whereas he is under the delusion that he is serving himself.

+      Only the male intellect, clouded by the sexual impulse, could call the undersized, narrow-shouldered, broad-hipped, and short-legged sex the fair sex; for in this impulse is to be found its whole beauty.
+The female sex could be more aptly called the unaesthetic.15

+      Women are so terribly non-Platonic, so outrageously vital and real, so excessive in relation to the cold sterile perfections of the ideas.

+      Nothing is more complex than simplification;